joonho3020/joonho3020.github.io/content/articles/frontend-hdl-dev.md

     }
 ```

-(1), (2), (3) provides the elaborator information about the parameters that should be used to generate a hash key for this module.
+(1), (2), (3), (4) provides the elaborator information about the parameters that should be used to generate a hash key for this module.
-(4) is how the `body` API can be used to guard against eager execution.
+(5) is how the `body` API can be used to guard against eager execution.

+One thing to note that the caching scheme assumes that the module body is a referentially transparent function.
+It should not contain code that updates external variables.
+For these modules, users should opt-out from this caching scheme by not mixing in the `CacheableModule` trait.

 ## Enums